IHE/ITI.SeR/SeR.md

 Decisions Manager (e.g. SOAP endpoint of the Web Service, or the home community OID in URN format, depending on local policies).

-See Section 3.1 of the OASIS SAML 2.0 Profile of XACML Version 2.0 document for further details on the message structure.
+See Section 3.1 of the OASIS SAML 2.0 Profile of XACML Version 2.0 for further details on the message structure.
 As specified in the OASIS Multiple resource profile of XACML v2.0, the XACML `<Response>` element shall contain one `<Result>` element for each `<Resource>` element identified within the XACMLAuthorizationDecisionQuery Request message.